wisespace-io/binance-rs/README.md

 # Other Exchanges

-If you use [Bitfinex] (https://www.bitfinex.com/) check out my [Rust library for bitfinex API] (https://github.com/wisespace-io/bitfinex-rs) library
+If you use [Bitfinex](https://www.bitfinex.com/) check out my [Rust library for bitfinex API](https://github.com/wisespace-io/bitfinex-rs)